• Emergency :

 Step 2 – Preparation Before the Procedure

-The patient is prepared in a specialized cardiac catheterization laboratory (Cath Lab).
+The patient is prepared in a specialized cardiac catheterization laboratory known as a Cath Lab.
 Local anesthesia is usually administered to numb the insertion area, typically in the wrist or groin.

 Step 3 – Catheter Insertion